 An outside perspective is always important when preparing a manuscript.
 In my editing services, I will read your children’s or middle grade manuscript, checking for errors, giving suggestions & objective feedback.
 I don't guarantee acceptance, but my goal is to help you make your manuscript the best it can be so your chances for acceptance increase.
 And if you are self-publishing, you'll know your story will be stronger.

 Picture Book and Board Book prices:

-I’m hesitant to accept picture books over 1,500 words since most publishing houses want picture books to be between 700-800 words.
+I’m hesitant to accept picture books over 1,500 words since most publishing houses want picture books to be between 700-800 words, and some even want only 500 words.
 I realize, however, every story is different.
 I’ll consider children's stories over 1,500 words on a case-by-case basis.